9 Intro to Linux Administration

 , groups, and gid

-command.
-On my MacBook, I’m a member of a number of different groups, with the primary group staff
+.
+For example, I might be a member of several groups, with the primary group staff

 .